Israel–Spain relations: October 7 attacks and the Gaza war

 In October 2024, the Israeli Ministry of Foreign Affairs chastised Spain for having "become a haven for sowing hatred and inciting the destruction of Israel".
 Also in that month, the Spanish Ministry of Foreign Affairs strongly condemned Israeli attacks on UNIFIL positions in Naqoura, southern Lebanon (summoning the Israeli charge d'affaires in Spain), and demanded Israel to comply with its obligations under International humanitarian law and United Nations Security Council Resolution 1701.
 Likewise, Spanish prime minister Pedro Sánchez urged the rest of the world to stop selling weapons to Israel.

 In February 2025, Israeli Defense Minister Israel Katz suggested that some Palestinians from Gaza should immigrate to Spain.
 Spanish Foreign Minister José Manuel Albares rejected Katz's proposal, saying that "Gaza is the land of the people of Gaza" and should be part of a future Palestinian state.

 On 21 May 2025, the Catalan government announced the immediate closure of the Tel Aviv office, operated by ACCIÓ, its trade and investment agency.
 This decision was made in protest against Israel's military actions in Gaza, which have resulted in significant civilian casualties.

-In September 2025 during the Vuelta a España road cycling race, pro Palestian activists harassed the contestants, especially the team "Israel-Premier Tech".
-After several incidents and threats the team finally chose to remove the word "Israel" from its kit.
-Although the team itself has no direct links to the Israeli state, Foreign minister José Manuel Albares said in a radio interview on 4 September he would support banning the "Israel-Premier Tech" team from the competition, but stressed it would be up to the sport's governing body to decide.
+In September 2025, during the Vuelta a España road cycling race, pro-Palestinian activists staged demonstrations against the participation of the team Israel-Premier Tech, holding protests along parts of the race route, ultimately resulting in the cancellation of the final stage in Madrid, as protests obstructed a significant portion of the course.
+Foreign minister José Manuel Albares said in a radio interview on 4 September he would support banning the "Israel-Premier Tech" team from the competition, but stressed it would be up to the sport's governing body to decide..
+Days after the incident, the team chose to remove the word "Israel" from its kit.

-On 8 September 2025, following the decision of the Spanish government to introduce a new package of measures against Israel, including a full arms embargo, the prohibition of fuel ships transiting through Spanish ports, the denial of airspace access to aircraft carrying weapons bound for Israel and entry into Spain to all persons "participating in genocide", a ban on imports of products from illegal settlements and a limitation of consular services to Spanish citizens residing in those settlements, Israeli minister of Foreign Affairs, Gideon Sa'ar, announced that Díaz and minister of Youth Sira Rego would be prohibited from entering the country, and labeled Sánchez's government as "corrupt" and "antisemitic", with Díaz later welcoming the decision as "an honor".
+On 8 September 2025, following the decision of the Spanish government to introduce a new package of measures against Israel, including a full arms embargo, the prohibition of fuel ships transiting through Spanish ports, the denial of airspace access to aircraft carrying weapons bound for Israel and entry into Spain to all persons participating in the Gaza genocide, a ban on imports of products from illegal settlements and a limitation of consular services to Spanish citizens residing in those settlements.
+However, the Spanish government exempted Airbus from its ban on Israeli military and dual-use products, allowing the company to continue producing aircraft and drones incorporating Israeli technology at its facilities in Spain.
+Airbus, which accounted for about 60% of Spain's aerospace and defence exports, manufactures the A400M Atlas, C295, and A330 MRTT aircraft, as well as SIRTAP surveillance drones, using Israeli technology.
+Israeli minister of Foreign Affairs, Gideon Sa'ar, announced that Díaz and minister of Youth Sira Rego would be prohibited from entering the country, and labeled Sánchez's government as "corrupt" and "antisemitic", with Díaz later welcoming the decision as "an honor".
 Spain recalled its ambassador in Israel the same day after Sa'ar declarations, effectively rendering both nations without formal ambassadors.